1. What is a weed eater and why should I buy it?

 Two-stroke trimmers call for a combination of oil and fuel (gasoline) at typical ratios of 1:50 or 1:40.
 In the case of four-stroke trimmers, mixing of oil and gas is not required.
 You just need to fill the oil tank and fuel tank with four-stroke oil and gas respectively.
 Four-stroke string trimmers are quieter and more efficient than their two-stroke counterparts.

-More power is packed within a smaller engine in case of two-stroke trimmers.
-Compared to four-stroke trimmers of same size, more horsepower at higher revolutions per minute can be produced by the two-stroke engines.
+More power is packed within a smaller engine in the case of two-stroke trimmers.
+Compared to four-stroke trimmers of the same size, more horsepower at higher revolutions per minute can be produced by the two-stroke engines.
 Moreover the two-stroke models are lighter.
 Their higher ratio of power to weight enables them to trim through thick growth with no significant decrease in engine power.

 Four-stroke trimmers have more weight than two-stroke trimmers.
 This heavy weight can be an issue for some users who prefer maneuverability and ease-of-use while using trimmers.
 If you want a lighter machine, opt for the two-stroke trimmer.